grafana/grafana/docs/sources/linking/data-link-variables.md

 ## Time range panel variables

-These variables allow you to set the time range for a panel.
+These variables allow you to set the time range for a dashboard.
 For more information about time settings and options in Grafana, refer to [Time range controls]({{< relref "../dashboards/time-range-controls.md" >}})

 * ``__url_time_range`` - current dashboard's time range (i.e. ``?from=now-6h&to=now``)